This is an old post, kept for posterity. The theory is still good though.

 Well, we need to go back to the drawing board.
 Literally.

-Joni Korpi recently created a proof of concept called the Frameless Grid, which you can see here.
+Joni Korpi then created a proof of concept called the Frameless Grid, which you can see here.
 Go visit it and resize your browser from small to large (1920px width is the biggest) and you'll see what it does.

 The entire concept of this site changes as you change your resolution.
 We've got various grid layouts being used, which are: